 The other night a friend of mine, a college professor who teaches real writers how to write better, pointed something out to me.
-I told her I wish I would have been able to write when some traumatic events from my past were happening.
+I told her that I wish I would have been able to write when some traumatic events from my past were happening.
 I indicated that maybe I could write about them now.
 She said, “Now you are thinking like a Writer.”
 I am not sure that she was referring to writing about trivial past events such as the one I am about to share with you, but nevertheless, here it goes…

 I was about 10 years old and was beginning to take a “Tap/Jazz” class.
 I had never taken any class like this before and was very excited to choose a couple leotards to wear to said class.
 One was pretty cute, robin egg blue with light pink tights.
-The other, and I have no idea what I was thinking or why my mother allowed this (though I suspect I wasn’t an easy person to say “no” to back then, any more than I am now), but I choose a canary yellow leotard AND canary yellow tights to go with it.
-10 yr old girls often go through a slightly pudgy, shapeless stage and I was right on target for that.
+The other, and I have no idea what I was thinking or why my mother allowed this (though I suspect I wasn’t an easy person to say “no” to back then, any more than I am now), but I chose a canary yellow leotard AND canary yellow tights to go with it.
+10-year-old girls often go through a slightly pudgy, shapeless stage and I was right on target for that.
 So there’s a lovely image.
 Tap shoes really topped off the outfit.

 Author and Speaker Tony Campolo says, “Whatever the most important person in your life thinks of you is what you’ll think of yourself.”
 If God is not that person, I am in big trouble.
-I love the slogan “What you think of my is none of my business.”
+I love the slogan “What you think of me is none of my business.”
 It sounds rude at first, but is actually a giant relief.
 It means we can relax and stop trying to impress people around us.
 That we can do the right thing without worrying if others will agree with us.
-We can be “ok” even when other’s around us don’t think we are.
+We can be “ok” even when others around us don’t think we are.